peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-28 All Cats Are Grey.md

 >[!redacted]

-- Oz is also hit by one of the tentacles, but is unable to get out of the way in time and is restrained
+- Oz is also hit by one of the tentacles, but is unable to get out of the way in time and is Restrained
 - Oz pulls out her sword and manages to hit it once, then again with her dagger
 - Sniff looks for mining equipment overhead and shoots with a fire arrow to drop a crate on one of the creatures; which splatters and the crate begins to glow
 - Mabel flies by and attacks the creature holding with her claws as a Stunning Strike, but it seems that it can't be stunned